Preferred Toronto Framer: Akasha

 It’s expensive to sit with the cool kids (aka art Galleries and Museum Archivists!), and not always that appealing, except in this case.
 It is anti-glare and has 99% UV Protection.
-And it let’s those colours’ “freak flags fly” by safely accepting any lightsource, directly shining onto your fine art print, leaving the colours to POP and amaze you daily.
+And it let’s those colors’ “freak flags fly” by safely accepting any lightsource, directly shining onto your fine art print, leaving the colors to POP and amaze you daily.

 This is the most personal choice of all.

 It’s the feather in your cap, the cherry on your sundae, the… come on you’re next!